digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

 .. enterprise-only::

 The following section describes the steps needed to enable :ref:`Encrypted Private Key Storage <kms_envelope_architecture>` in Canton using GCP KMS.
-These steps include configuring GCP KMS, as well as, configuring this particular mode of operation.
+These steps include configuring GCP KMS, as well as configuring this particular mode of operation.

 .. _encrypted_private_key_storage_permissions_gcp:

 GCP KMS Configuration
 ---------------------

-To start using this feature we need to first enable GCP KMS for Canton:
+To start using this feature you must first enable GCP KMS for Canton:

 :ref:`--Configure GCP KMS for Canton-- <kms_gcp_setup>`